Brandon Marshall Could End His Playoff Drought By Signing With Seattle Seahawks

 In 12 NFL seasons, Brandon Marshall has never been on a team that has made the postseason.
 Marshall is a six-time Pro Bowler, with an All-Pro designation in his career.

-The idea that Brandon Marshall has never played in the NFL playoffs once is surprising.
-It can be summed up as one of two things — inability to make an impact on a team or that Marshall has played for a series of NFL franchises that have not won.
+The idea that Brandon Marshall has never played in the NFL playoffs is surprising.
+It can be summed up as one of two things: the inability to make an impact on a team, or that Marshall has played for a series of NFL franchises that have not won.

 Brandon Marshall has played on the Denver Broncos, Miami Dolphins, Chicago Bears, and both New York teams.
-Each team which Brandon Marshall played for was a rebuilding team or one on the rise.
-It is rare that he has suited up a perennial playoff contender.
+Each team that Brandon Marshall played for was a rebuilding team or one on the rise.
+It is rare that he has suited up for a perennial playoff contender.

-With the Seattle Seahawks, Brandon Marshall is in a different situation.
-The Seahawks have a proven quarterback in Russell Wilson, a Super Bowl winning head coach with Pete Carroll, and a defense that has undergone some changes.
+With the Seattle Seahawks, Marshall is in a different situation.
+The Seahawks have a proven quarterback in Russell Wilson, a Super Bowl-winning head coach with Pete Carroll, and a defense that has undergone some changes.

 Those elements are good enough for the Seattle Seahawks to compete for the NFC West division title.
 Adding Brandon Marshall as another weapon for Russell Wilson only helps matters.